Close Alert Banner

 Be prepared!

+The best emergency response is emergency preparedness.
 Everyone should be prepared in case of an emergency.
-There are a lot of resources you can use to get started.
+There are resources you can use to get started.

 Canada's Emergency Preparedness Website Ontario's Emergency Preparedness Website